wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 ### Metatables

-Metatables are tables assigned as the meta for another table.
-We can describe them as analogue to super classes in other object-oriented languages.
-An even better analogy is that meta tables act as a proxy of the target table.
+Metatables are tables assigned as a sort of controller for another table.
+We can describe them as a class akin to how classes work in other object-oriented languages.
+Another analogy is that meta tables act as a proxy of the target table.

-You can easily assign a metatable to another table using the `setmetatable`:
+You can assign a metatable to another table using the `setmetatable`:

 {{< source "metatable.lua" >}}

 Neat!
-Both `setmetatable` and `getmetatable` are standard library functions to CRUD tables' metatables.
+Both `setmetatable` and `getmetatable` are standard library functions to either apply or remove a metatable from another table, respectively.
 You can use both tables in the previous example as usual, given the metatable has no metamethods.
 A metatable without metamethods is an ordinary table.
 It does not change the behavior of other tables in any way.
 Thus metatables need at least one metamethod to do something useful.

 ### Metamethods